ellyjohnmwangi/OVS/README.md

 3. Create your own branch and add a PR to it. *Please add your commit message as per the changes you have made ie "Added user methods.", "Added voter tallying"*
 4. Abstract your code away keeping CI in mind.
 5. Update the readme directory description for added files.

+*If you have added new pip packages, please initalize it for us with pip freeze*
+> pip freeze > requirements.txt

 ##### ADIOS